GUI/secret_keys_rails/README.md

 ## Configuration

-You may adjust RailsSecretKeys configuration by adding a `config/initializers/secret_keys_rails.rb` file
+You may adjust RailsSecretKeys configuration by adding a `config/initializers/secret_keys_rails.rb` file with setting changes.
+Note that the initializer must exist at this path to be properly loaded (this ensures that RailsSecretKeys is available early on in the Rails load process, so other parts of Rails and other gems can integrate with it).

 #### `SecretKeysRails.require_encryption_key`